idansc/fga/README.md

 ## Results

-Evaluation is done on ### [VisDialv1.0](https://visualdialog.org/data).
+Evaluation is done on [VisDialv1.0](https://visualdialog.org/data).

 Short description:

 VisDial v1.0 contains 1 dialog with 10 question-answer pairs (starting from an image caption) on ~130k images from COCO-trainval and Flickr, totalling ~1.3 million question-answer pairs.
-The v1.0 training set consists of dialogs on ~120k images from COCO-trainval, while the validation and test sets consist of dialogs on an additional ~10k COCO-like images from Flickr.
-We have worked closely with the COCO team to ensure that these additional images match the distribution of images and captions of the training set.

 Our model achieves the following performance on the validation set, and similar results on test-std/test-challenge.